hgcl/clara-le/pages/notes/woke-shaming.md

 ---
+template: /templates/blog-posts.html
+buildScript: "/scripts/formatPostDate.js"
 title: "Woke shaming"
-modified: "2021-09-27"
+dateModified: "2021-09-27"
-created: "2021-09-27"
+dateCreated: "2021-09-27"
 ---

 I have to agree with Obama's point of view on the issue: "The world is messy.
 There are ambiguities.
-People who do really good stuff have flaws."[^]Allyson Chiu, _[He is right on all counts](https://www.washingtonpost.com/nation/2019/10/31/obama-woke-shaming-bipartisan-support-yang-coulter-gabbard/)_, Washington Post, 2019.[^^]
+People who do really good stuff have flaws."[^1]

 In today's moral landscape, it is hard to have a conversation about politics, philosophy or ethics without having to add a disclaimer to each and every sentence.
 Woke shaming fosters a very unwelcoming and intolerant environment, where it is impossible to disagree—even slightly—with the in-group.
 Not being able to disagree with "your team" seems like a sign of radicalization.